federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 # AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.3.1

-> Updated Apr 22 2021
+> Updated Apr 27 2021

+## Open source replacer of frozen Orphamiel Auto-Clicker aka OP AutoClicker aka AutoClicker at sourceforge.net.
+In 2021, it supports 5 mouse buttons, implements deep editing of mouse events in the clicking sequences, fixes a lot of bugs, etc.

-## AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.3.1 supports record, edit, import, export and playback the whole sequences of mouse clicks, an advanced replacer of famous-in-the-past but abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder
+AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.3.1 supports record, edit, import, export and playback the whole sequences of mouse clicks, an advanced replacer of famous-in-the-past but abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder

 Yes, this is the only mouse auto clicker with strong record/edit/play capabilities for professional work with sequences of mouse clicks.
 This is the only open source project that has regular commits into source tree in 2021.